pastcompute/pico-rfm69-ook-experiments/README.md

 # Code

+The code is a bodged together mix of C and C++, I'm here to play with receivers, decoders and logic analysers not win a clean code contest...

 ## Demodulator testing

 The program `apps/ook-demod` is a tool that will trigger Sigrok when the RSSI passes some threshold.